How to maximize Alaska Airlines Mileage Plan

 Here’s a summary of what you can get with both of Alaska Airlines’ credit cards, along with some other ways you can rack up miles.

-The Alaska Airlines Visa® credit card offers 70,000 bonus miles — plus a companion fare (which allows you to book a companion’s ticket for $99 base fare plus taxes and fees from $23) — when you open an account and spend $3,000 on purchases in the first 90 days.
+The Alaska Airlines Visa Signature® credit card offers 60,000 bonus miles — plus, Alaska’s Famous Companion Fare ($99 fare plus taxes and fees from $23) — when you open an account and spend $3,000 on purchases in the first 90 days.

 You’ll also get a companion fare certificate (allowing you to book a companion flight from just $122 ($99 fare plus taxes and fees from $23) every year on your credit card account anniversary, if you spent at least $6,000 on purchases within the prior anniversary year.